 Holly and mistletoe are two berry bushes so deeply associated with the holiday season that they’re mentioned in multiple Christmas carols.
 Set your front door a-wassailing with a Christmas wreath featuring berries of various sizes and glittery leaves.
 This wreath benefits from a free-and-easy decorating approach, so you can get your kids involved in the crafting fun.
 Here are more great Christmas crafts for kids.

 Fresh foliage and vines Christmas wreath

 Christmas wreath ideas that play with balance are always stunners, and this one is no exception.
 It combines a base of bare vines and a top heavy with evergreen sprigs and eucalyptus stems.
 The inclusion of purple leaves brings freshness, while the red berries and pine cones retain the holiday look.
 When crafting yours, start with a straw or vine wreath base, then add a profusion of garden greenery to the top half, using different lengths to create a messy, full look.

 Starry nights wire Christmas wreath

 If you live in a warmer climate, you might have trouble finding Christmas wreath ideas that don’t evoke snowy weather that passes you by.
 That’s why we love this illuminated wire wreath.
-To make it, wind strings of berries, stars, battery-powered lights, ribbons, twine, or anything else you like around a simple wire base.
+To make it, wind strings of berries, stars, battery-powered lights, ribbons, twine or anything else you like around a simple wire base.

 Stars and straw Christmas wreath

 Some Christmas wreaths seem simple but really wow you with their details, like this all-white example.
-It features five frosted pine cones, each one carefully placed to form the point of a five-pointed star.
+It features five frosted pine cones, each one carefully placed to form the point of a five-point star.
 The snow-covered white stars and decorative mini snowballs scattered over the rest of this straw wreath maintain the wintry theme while delivering an unmistakably Christmas look.